mikependon/RepoDB.NET/pages/references/queryexpression.md

 #### Complex Expressions

-Do not to do this.
+As mentioned in the [disclaimer](#disclaimer) above, do not to do this.

 ```csharp
 var result = connection.Query<Customer>(e => (e.IsActive == true && (e.DateInserted >= Yesterday && e.DateInserted <= Today) && (new[] { "Washington", "New York", "California" }).Contains(e.State)) ||
     (e.IsActive == false && (e.DateInserted >= LastMonth && e.DateInserted <= Yesterday) && (new[] { "Washington", "New York", "California" }).Contains(e.State));
 ```

+> We will support the complex Linq-expression soon.
+But, until further notice, please use the query objects when composing complex expressions.

 Instead, do this.